digiltd/oh-rtd-test/Wake-on-LAN-Binding-(WoL).md

 ## Generic Item Binding Configuration

 In order to bind an item to this binding, you need to provide configuration settings.
 The easiest way to do so is to add some binding information in your item file (in the folder configurations/items`).
-The syntax for the !Wake-on-LAN binding configuration string is explained here:
+The syntax for the Wake-on-LAN binding configuration string is explained here:

     wol="<broadcast-IP>#<macaddress>"